kaleabteweld/EventScouts/readme.md

 `MONGOMS_SYSTEM_BINARY`: This variable points to the location of the MongoDB system binary (mongod.exe) on your system.
 It's used for testing

-USER_SECRET, ORGANIZER_SECRET, CONTROLLER_SECRET: These are JWT secrets used for signing and verifying JSON Web Tokens for user authentication, organizer authentication, and controller authentication, respectively.
+`USER_SECRET`, `ORGANIZER_SECRET`: These are JWT secrets used for signing and verifying JSON Web Tokens for user authentication, organizer authentication, and controller authentication, respectively.

 `USER_REfRESH_SECRET`, ORGANIZER_REfRESH_SECRET, CONTROLLER_REfRESH_SECRET: Similar to the previous set of secrets, these are used specifically for generating refresh tokens.